DakshikaaTech/Mon-site-personnel/README.md

 Some features include:
 - Smooth scrolling
 - A taskbar on top for easy navigation
+- "About Me" section where I describe who I am in a few sentences
+- "Innovations" section to show off my projects
+- "Hobbies" sections gives you a glimpse of how I spend my leisure time
-- Contact information with dedicated buttons
+- - Contact information with dedicated buttons to get in touch with me!
+(P.S.
+I'd luv to do collabs)

-Hope you like it!
+Hope you like it! :D